Covington & Burling LLP - The Inside View

 Recruitment

-American University Washington College of Law; Berkeley Law; Columbia Law School; Cornell Law School; Duke University School of Law; Fordham University School of Law; George Washington University Law School; Georgetown University Law Center; Harvard Law School; Howard University School of Law; Northwestern Law; NYU Law; Stanford Law School; UC Davis School of Law; UCLA School of Law; University of Chicago Law School; University of Maryland Francis King Carey School of Law; University of Michigan Law School; University of Pennsylvania Law School; University of Virginia School of Law; Vanderbilt Law School; Washington and Lee University School of Law; Washington University School of Law; William & Mary Law School; Yale Law School Lavender Law; Loyola IP Job Fair; National Law School Consortium; The Law Consortium; The Midwest-California-Georgia Consortium
+American University Washington College of Law; Berkeley Law; Columbia Law School; Duke University School of Law; George Washington University Law School; Georgetown University Law Center; Harvard Law School; Howard University School of Law; Northwestern Law; NYU Law; Stanford Law School; UCLA School of Law; University of Chicago Law School; University of Maryland Francis King Carey School of Law; University of Michigan Law School; University of Pennsylvania Law School; University of Virginia School of Law; USC Gould School of Law; Vanderbilt Law School; Washington and Lee University School of Law; Yale Law School; Lavender Law; Loyola IP Job Fair; The Midwest-California-Georgia Consortium; National Law School Consortium

 Recruitment outside OCIs: